 The poem was made right after a guest in a party farted.
 You hardly need to know so much of any language to appreciate it.
-See Arne Dorumsgaard's little book Om å gjendikte kinesisk poesi (About Rendering Chinese Poetry) [Kig].
+See Arne Dørumsgaard's slender book Om å gjendikte kinesisk poesi (About Rendering Chinese Poetry) (1970).

 She's sixteen years old